PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

 - [ ] Created your submission JSON file in this repository
 - [ ] Opened a PR to the `review` branch
 - [ ] Uploaded your demo video
+- [ ] Posted on Twitter/X and LinkedIn with required hashtags
 - [ ] Posted in Discord #submissions channel

 ## 🎯 Important Notes